-De Moor started a collaboration with the newspapers Het Nieuws van de Dag in 1950, for which he created 'Nieuwe Avonturen van Tijl Uilenspiegel' and 'De avonturen van Nonkel Zigomar, Snoe en Snolleke'.
+De Moor started a collaboration with the newspapers Het Nieuws van de Dag in 1950, for which he created 'De Nieuwe Avonturen van Tijl Uilenspiegel' (1950-1951).
+This was a modernization of the Flemish folk hero Tijl Uilenspiegel set in present times.
+Some stories, like 'Het Vals Gebit ', were basically Flemish-nationalist propaganda, criticizing the post-war repression of Nazi collaborators and the forced abdication of king Leopold III.
+Another comic published in this newspaper was 'De avonturen van Nonkel Zigomar, Snoe en Snolleke' (1951-1956, reprinted in 1989 as 'Johan en Stefan', named after De Moor's sons).
 Of the latter, fifteen stories were created of which four were published in book format by Periodica in Brussels in 1956.
 More stories were reprinted in the Magnum series by publisher De Dageraad in the 1970s and 1980s, by Casterman in the 1980s and by Brabant Strip in the 2000s.

 Les Trois Formules du Professeur Sato

 De Moor illustrated the lyrics of Jacques Brel's song 'Jojo' for a special publication of his lyrics in 1988, distributed by Les Prénoms, Lasne.
 He also designed the cover of the debut album 'A World of Machines' (1982) by the Belgian pop band The Machines, who are best known for the Belgian hits 'Don't Be Cruel' (1981) and '(I See) The Lies in Your Eyes ' (1982).
 While De Moor mostly did illustration work he also wrote some gags for comics by Géri.